 Who We Are

-DataStream is led nationally by The Gordon Foundation and delivered in collaboration with regional monitoring networks.
-Atlantic DataStream activities are coordinated locally by the Atlantic Water Network (formerly CBEMN) out of St. Mary’s University.
+DataStream Initiative is a registered Canadian charity dedicated to advancing freshwater protection through open data flows.
+The online DataStream hubs improve access to water quality data in Canada and are delivered in collaboration with regional monitoring networks.
+Atlantic DataStream activities are coordinated locally by the Atlantic Water Network.

-Support for the incorporation of blockchain technology into DataStream is powered by RBC and rolled out in communities in collaboration with WWF-Canada.
+Support for the incorporation of blockchain technology into DataStream is powered by RBC.
 This technology improves data security, tracking and transparency on DataStream.
 This collaboration showcases how blockchain, open data and citizen science can be used to create a culture of evidence-based decision making to ensure freshwater health.

 RBC Foundation supports a broad range of community initiatives through donations, sponsorships, community investments and employee volunteer activities.
 Learn more about the RBC Foundation at www.rbc.com/community-sustainability